chathub-dev/chathub/README.md

 ## Features

-- Use different chatbots in one app, currently supporting ChatGPT and new Bing Chat, and will integrate Google Bard and more in the future.
+- Use different chatbots in one app, currently supporting ChatGPT, new Bing Chat and Google Bard, will integrate more in the future.
 - Chat with multiple chatbots at the same time, making it easy to compare their answers.
 - Support ChatGPT API mode, which is faster and more cost-effective than ChatGPT Plus.
 - Token usage stats when using ChatGPT API mode.
 - Shortcut to quickly activate the app anywhere in the browser.
 - Markdown and code highlight support.
+- Prompt Library for custom prompts and community prompts.
-- Conversation history saved locally
+- Conversation history saved locally.
+- Export and Import all your data.

 ## Manual Installation / 手动安装